 Our clients have access to a wide range of Added Value Support Services including:

-- Telephonic Employee Assistance Programme (EAP) with face to face counselling options and comprehensive online support via mobile app and website;
+- Employee Assistance Programme (EAP) with 6 sessions of face to face counselling and comprehensive online support via mobile app and website;

 - Best Doctors®, the expert medical opinion service for peace of mind;